jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 200px; position: absolute; top: 250px; left: 520px;">Attack</h1>

 !SLIDE
-.notes To prevent a rainbow table attack, you do what is called salting, where you add random data before the password, and when you check a password, you prepend the salt to the password and check if the resulting hash matches.
+.notes To prevent a rainbow table attack, you do what is called salting, where you add random data called a salt before the password, and when you check a submitted password, you prepend the salt for the current password to the submitted password, compute the password hash, and then check if the resulting hash matches.

 <h1 class="white" style="font-size: 200px; position: absolute; top: 310px; left: 360px;">Salting</h1>